-Rise in greenhouse gas concentrations jeopardises Paris Agreement temp target
+Rise In Greenhouse Gas Concentrations Jeopardises Paris Agreement Temp Target

-New Delhi, Oct 25 (IANS) Ahead of the annual UN Climate Change Conference (COP26), the World Meteorological Organization (WMO) on Monday warned that the world is "way off-track" in containing global temperature rise with the concentration of carbon dioxide (CO2), the most important greenhouse gas, reaching 413.2 parts per million in 2020.
+New Delhi: Ahead of the annual UN Climate Change Conference (COP26), the World Meteorological Organization (WMO) on Monday warned that the world is "way off-track" in containing global temperature rise with the concentration of carbon dioxide (CO2), the most important greenhouse gas, reaching 413.2 parts per million in 2020.

 Methane accounts for nearly 16 per cent of the warming effect of long-lived greenhouse gases, while N2O is both a powerful greenhouse gas and ozone depleting chemical.
 It accounts for nearly seven per cent of the radiative forcing by long-lived greenhouse gases.